Skrylar/ImpromptuModular/README.md

 # Impromptu Modular: Modules for [VCV Rack](https://vcvrack.com) by Marc Boulé

-In collaboration with Nigel Sixsmith (module features and improvements, functionality, bug reports and testing, GateSeq64 concept, tutorials) and Xavier Belmont (module features and improvements, bug reports and testing, dark panels and components).
+In collaboration with *Nigel Sixsmith* (module features and improvements, functionality, bug reports and testing, GateSeq64 concept, tutorials) and *Xavier Belmont* (module features and improvements, bug reports and testing, dark panels and components).

 ![IM](res/img/Blank.jpg)

+Version 0.6.4*

-Version 0.6.4 (for the 0.6.3 readme see [here](https://github.com/MarcBoule/ImpromptuModular/tree/cf63dcdb77934d41903414d20d3b744bd33f0a17))
+   * For the 0.6.3 readme see [here](https://github.com/MarcBoule/ImpromptuModular/tree/cf63dcdb77934d41903414d20d3b744bd33f0a17)

 [//]: # (!!!!!UPDATE VERSION NUMBER IN MAKEFILE ALSO!!!!!)